orryv/docker-manager/README.md

 A PHP library to manage Docker Compose configurations and containers programmatically: create, modify, and control Docker Compose setups using PHP, including starting, stopping, and inspecting containers.

+## TODO

+- implement a isDockerRunning() method in the helper class.

 ## Installation

 Requirements: